SatyaSantosh197/CipherTalk/README.md

 # CipherTalk

-CipherTalk is a secure chat application built with RSA encryption, enabling private and encrypted communication between users.
+CipherTalk is a multi-threaded secure chat application built with RSA encryption, enabling private and encrypted communication between users.
 This project demonstrates proficiency in Java programming, cryptographic principles, and client-server architecture.

 ## Features